binkley/wrong-place-wrong-time/homebrewery-part-1.md

 adventure together in **Waterdeep**, the _City of Splendors_, strengthening your bond of friendship while fighting false accusal of foul deeds.

+The adventure style is a mixture of "sandbox" and "railroad":
+There are plot points where the DM may gently guide you, but you have options, and those affect where things go.
+Don't feel limited!

 \page

 ## Setting